david-borge/reactive-angular-course-rxjs-project/README.md

 The application is visible at port 4200: [http://localhost:4200](http://localhost:4200)

+# To run the Development Backend Server and the Development UI Server at the same time with one command

+    npm run dev

 # Important

 This repository has multiple branches, have a look at the beginning of each section to see the name of the branch.